modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

 * *label* - (required) A text label for the field.
 Can include HTML tags.
 * *attributes* - (required) Array of fields to put in the contents (should map the the field names in your backend system)
 * *format* - (optional) A string for vsprintf to format the attributes.
 Only needed if more than one attribute is provided.
-* *type* - (optional) One of "email", "phone", or "map".
+* *type* - (optional) One of "email" or "phone".
 Used to format and generate links.
+* *module* - (optional) Creates a link to a another module and uses that module's linkForValue method to format the result.
+  See the section on :doc:`moduleinteraction` for more details.
 * *section* - (optional) If this field belongs to a section, the name of that section
 * *parse* - (optional) A function which will be run on the LDAP results before display.
 Generated with *create_function*.
 Gets the argument "$value" and returns the formatted output.